 The “dorm room get-together” was a big party in one of the fraternities.
 Instantly I regretted not borrowing clothes, but it was too late to turn back.
 Once we got there, my host started introducing me to her friends and other people on the team.
 I managed to speak more than 15 words to everyone I met, so it was going well until one girl accidentally dropped an entire drink on my head.
 Considering I had my interview with Admissions the next morning, and I was told that I wasn’t supposed to be drinking, I was sober, but this was wildly uncomfortable for me.
 My hair and sweatsuit were covered in some red, sticky substance, and on that note, I was ready to take a shower and go to bed.

 I looked for my host to bring me back, but I couldn’t find her anywhere.
 This was only my second time on campus, and despite being sober as a gopher, I got lost trying to navigate where her dorm was.
 After wandering around a very dark campus, I luckily ran into another girl on the team I had met earlier, and she brought me back to the room.
 I went to bed that night feeling very unsure about how I would like the school, and if I made the right choice.

-My host ended up being one of my best friends, and I now constantly, raid her wardrobe to borrow clothes.
+Fast forward to the end of my freshman year, and I could not be happier with my decision to choose this school.
+My host ended up being one of my best friends, and I now regularly raid her wardrobe to borrow clothes.

 And when I had a recruit stay with me this year, I also lost her for a good portion of the evening, so she will probably end up telling a story very similar to mine.